suika3-community/suika3/README.md

 ### Professional & Enterprise Support

-While the **Suika3 Community** provides active support through GitHub and Discord, we recognize that **commercial projects** often require dedicated support or guaranteed response times.
+While the **Suika3 Community** provides active support through GitHub and Discord, we understand that commercial productions often require dedicated support or guaranteed response times.

 For studios and developers requiring **formal maintenance contracts,